-A copy of the conference program is available on the IFIS website.
+A copy of the conference program for your session has been sent to you by e-mail.
 Please refer to this for the presentation order of the papers being presented in your session.
-An updated conference program will be circulated at the meeting (You may also view the complete program at www.ion.org/ifis).
+An updated On-Site Program will be circulated at the meeting (You may also view the complete program at the ION web site).
 This program will be complete with the precise starting time of each paper.
 The printed schedule of presentation times will be strictly adhered to.
-You will be allotted approximately 20 minutes total for your oral presentation plus 5 minutes for questions.
-A session timer with a red, yellow and green light will be operating during your presentation as follows:
+This will enable conference attendees to efficiently schedule the papers they need to hear.
+You will be allotted approximately 20 minutes total for your oral presentation plus a few moments for questions at the discretion of the Session Chair.
+To assist us in this objective a timed lighting device will be operating during your presentation.
+This lighting device has been designed with a red, yellow and green light.
+It will operate in your session room as follows:

 You can check the timing of your presentation as well as the quality of your visuals simply by presenting your talk to your colleagues.
 You should not expect to present your entire paper during your presentation.
 Instead, your goal is to motivate the audience to read your paper.

 The most negative criticisms prior ION authors have received is in regards to the quality of the author's visual aids.
 Improperly prepared audio-visual materials can spoil an otherwise excellent presentation.
 Conference participants regard the quality of your visuals as an indication of your level of preparation and professionalism.
 Remember that the quality of your visual aides is a reflection on you and the company/agency you represent.

 ION will provide the following audio-visual equipment in each session for your use: